ruju11235/learning_python/README.md

 # learning_python
-This repository is for all steps to learning a python program.
+This repository is for all steps to learning the python language.